Oluwatimi11/StackMintContract/README.md

 ## 📘 Overview

-**SmartMint (SMT)** is a fungible token smart contract written in Clarity, designed to emulate the ERC-20 standard while incorporating advanced features such as:
+**StackMint (SMT)** is a fungible token smart contract written in Clarity, designed to emulate the ERC-20 standard while incorporating advanced features such as:

 - Token locking with unlock heights
 - Adjustable allowances